SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 - possesses psychological dispositions
 - may write private ledger entries
 - authors their own actions
-- controls only themselves
+- controls only their own actions and speech

 People may:
 - initiate action without prompting
 - refuse
 - ignore
 - misunderstand
+- misjudge importance
 - overreact
 - underreact
+- contradict themselves
 - persist in false beliefs
-- act inconsistently
-- contradict themselves

 The system does not correct people.